All About 2 Stroke Engine Oils

 Viscosity: The ability of the oil film to prevent contact between metals such as the rings and cylinder.
 Generally speaking the more viscous or thicker an oil, the greater load it will carry.

-Viscosity Index: The higher it is the less viscosity will reduce as engine heat increases.
-So a high viscosity index is best for engines that use a wide range of RPM (vs a race engine that only uses the top 2000 RPM).
+Viscosity Index: The higher it is the less oil viscosity will lower as engine heat increases.
+So a high viscosity index is best for high heat engines.
 If you know the 40ºC and 100ºC viscosities then at this site you can calculate its viscosity index.

 Density: The higher the density the more the oil weighs.
-I personally use this to weigh my oil instead of using a measuring cup (which often are inaccurate).
+I personally use this to measure my oil instead of using a measuring cup (which often are inaccurate).
 I divide the gasoline amount by the fuel/oil ratio and then multiply that by the density to get the needed amount.
 A metric example would be this: 2 liters (2000 ml) gasoline divided by 35 (from a 35/1 fuel/oil ratio) is 2000/35=57 and then multiply 57 by the oil density .87 to get 50 which means I need to add 50 ml of oil to 2000 ml of gasoline for a 35/1 ratio.
 An imperial measurement example would be this: 2 gallons (256 oz) gasoline divided by 35 is 7.3 which multiplied by .87 is 6.4, so 6.4 ounces need to be added to 2 gallons gasoline for a 35/1 ratio.
+The more solvent an engine oil has (for better pouring and mixing) the lower its density.
+Concerns for pouring and mixing are mostly for street and trail bikes.
+Riders of race bikes prefer as much lubricating oil as possible and as little solvent as possible.
+A density of .86 or lower indicates to me it was designed for street/trail use and so I don't recommend those oils for serious racers.

-Flash Point Temperature: The temperature at which the engine oil can vaporize off the cylinder and burn.
+Flash Point Temperature: The temperature at which the engine oil can vaporize off the cylinder.
 The listed flash point temp doesn't reflect the flash temp of the actual base oils so I generally ignore the listed flash point because it says little about the base oils.
 Here's my page about the flash points of base oils which is most important.
+The more solvent and group 1 oil a product has, the lower its overall flash point will be.

 Ratings: When "unapproved" the rating is one assumed by the oil maker.
 Most unrated oils meet the TC requirements and are low ash oils that produce significant smoke.
 When they are unapproved I sometimes include a different rating that I think is more appropriate according to the oils specs.
 But now I rarely pay attention to the rating because the most important things are the average of base oils flash temps, and how much % of the product is synthetic which should be at least a third if the engine has a power valve.

-I sell an Excel spreadsheet for calculating the right gas/oil ratio based on type engine cooling and top RPM and oil viscosity at the estimated upper cylinder temp.
+I sell an Excel spreadsheet for calculating the right gas/oil ratio based on type engine cooling and NGK # and oil viscosity at the estimated upper cylinder temp.
 Click here to read about it.

 - - - -